Taking your baby swimming is a fun activity and an excellent way to bond with your little one.

 So you might be wondering when exactly is it safe to take them into a pool.

-The American Academy of Pediatrics (AAP) do not state an age when babies can go into a pool, although you should keep in mind babies under 8 weeks should avoid pools because the water may cause an infection.
+The American Academy of Pediatrics (AAP) do not state an age when babies can go into a pool, although you should keep in mind babies under 8 weeks should avoid them completely because the water may cause an infection.

 So from 2 months onwards it should be safe to take your baby into a pool.